Height (Wood, 2014) – Is Height Genetic?

 Interestingly, hormones are controlled by genetics, indicating that there may be an indirect genetic component to those of short stature caused by one of these abnormalities.

 Your body releases human growth hormone and thyroid-stimulating hormones during deep sleep.
 Sleep deprivation can cause you to stop growing.
-So, technically, it can be said that sleeping makes you taller.
+So, technically, some say sleeping makes you taller.
 However, there is no conclusive scientific evidence that sleeping makes you grow taller yet.

 In 2018, The Journal of Clinical Endocrinology and Metabolism published a review of the rationale behind genome-wide association studies (GWASs) and how the last decade of studies have helped us better understand the underlying biology of height.